saurabh-vijayvargiya/rest-api/README.md

 1. setup.sh - Bash script to setup the project
 2. docroot - Laravel project folder
-3. laradock - [Laradock](http://laradock.io/) repo to setup docker for Laravel.
+3. docker-compose.yml - Docker compose file to create the docker services.

 There are thre endpoints -